kekse1/count2/docs/guidelines.md

 including the `kekse` base).

 ## `Throwable`
-They all get logged (but not Warnings), and are shown to the client, too.
+They all get logged, and are shown to the client, too.
-Of course, in my own form (not the whole output). //TODO/
+Of course, in my own form (not the whole output).

 ## Output and Headers
 Please use the functions in the `Quant` instances, as they're 'managed' some way.